JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

   * `-NoServicePrincipalResolve` disables resolving ServicePrincipals
   * `-ServicePrincipalExpiryWarningDays` define warning period for Service Principal secret and certificate expiry; default is 14 days
   * `-NoAzureConsumption` Azure Consumption data should not be collected/reported
-  * `-AzureConsumptionPeriod` define for which time period Azure Consumption data should be gathered; default is 30 days
+  * `-AzureConsumptionPeriod` define for which time period Azure Consumption data should be gathered; default is 1 day
   * `-NoAzureConsumptionReportExportToCSV` Azure Consumption data should not be exported (CSV)
   * ~~`-UseAzureRM`~~ support for AzureRm modules has been deprecated
   * ~~`-Experimental`~~ executes experimental features.
 Latest experimental feature: 'ResourceDiagnostics Policy Lifecycle recommendations' - e.g. it checks on all existing Custom Policy definitions that deploy resource diagnostics settings if all available log categories are defined in the policy (may they be enabled or disabled)